 You should call your own insurance company as soon as possible and inform them that

 you have been in an auto accident.
 This includes providing them with strictly factual information, including the location of the accident, the conditions of the road, the date and time of the accident and a list of the people involved.

 However, you are not obligated to speak to the other driver’s insurance company or to record a statement.
-In fact, speaking with an insurance adjuster could work against you if you are not represented by an attorney.
+In fact,

 Personal injury car accident cases are the most common civil litigation seen in Florida

 There are four injury categories in Florida that would allow you to pursue compensation beyond your no-fault carrier: